 The side deck lights help to illuminate the ground in front and around the scooter, for increased visibility if you’re riding on a road at night.

 There are also additional ground effects lights that are controlled by a separate switch mounted near the power charging ports.

-The Wolf Warrior 11 comes stock with either 11 in knobby off-road tires or slicker tires for on road performance.
+The Wolf Warrior 11 comes stock with either 11 in knobby off-road tires or slicker tires for on-road performance.

-With the exception of a cheap metal chain that holds onto the extra metal pin for securing the stem, the scooter is rock solid.
+Except for a cheap metal chain that holds onto the extra metal pin for securing the stem, the scooter is rock solid.
 The tubular steel exoskeleton frame, massive hydraulic shocks, and hefty construction should hold up to serious abuse.
 From what we can read online, the scooter is durable for most.

 The Kaabo Wolf Warrior 11 is a Frankenstein scooter both figuratively and literally — and we mean this in the good sense of the word.

 Its pedigree is one part motocross racer, one part electric scooter, one part mountain bike.
 The structural components are all made by Kaabo, while the powerplant, brains, and electronics are all made by MiniMotors.

 The whole package is very attractive — it looks badass and is a best-in-class electric scooter packaged into what is, by all accounts, a solid off-road-oriented frame.

 If the Wolf isn’t appealing to you, check out alternative scooters.
 You can also check out our Editor’s pick of best electric scooters.

 Available in the U.S. from Fluid Freeride with $200 off using: electric-scooter.guide4wolf coupon code